THE FREE LANCE

 Noah John Rondeau and longtime friend Mary Dittmar and Rondeau’s hermitage in the Cold River Valley.
 Photo credits: courtesy Adirondack Museum.

-Meanwhile, Koback, Bunk and a hiker who identified himself as "Maj Gen Jeb Stuart" forded the Cold River and bushwhacked up the monstrous mountain named Couchsachraga on the east side of the valley.
+Meanwhile, Koback, Bunk and a hiker who identified himself in the logs as "Maj Gen Jeb Stuart" forded the Cold River and bushwhacked up the monstrous mountain named Couchsachraga on the east side of the valley.
 They affectionately called it "Coucie" in their entry, like Rondeau reportedly did.
 Then the group bushwhacked back down the mountain to Rondeau's camp.

 "Made it here from summit in 2 hr 10 min going through the lumber camp," Stuart wrote.
 "Now out to Corey's through Ouluska Pass—This is such a beautiful area it no wonder Noah John loved these woods."